 The North American Technician Excellence certification is the largest program for HVAC proficiency, with tens of thousands of certified technicians.
-Many organizations like the ACCA and the federal Environmental Protection Agency collaborate with the NATE program to standardize the certification exams.
+Many organizations like the ACCA and the federal Environmental Protection Agency assist with the NATE program to standardize the certification exams.
 To pass, participating technicians must achieve a minimum score of 70%.
 To maintain NATE certification, technicians must receive additional education or retake an exam every two years.

-Industry Competency Exams are offered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
+Industry Competency Exams are administered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
 These are distinguished from the NATE certification exams but review similar topics.
 Testing is available for residential HVAC equipment as well as light commercial heating and cooling.
 Separate tests are even available for commercial refrigeration.

 The HVAC Excellence Certifications of Achievement cover a broad range of competency tests for different levels of proficiency in the HVAC industry.
 For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are designed for high school students who have completed qualifying HVAC education programs.
-Additional testing is available for those seeking employment as well as for experienced technicians trying to get Professional or Master Specialist accreditation.
+Other testing is offered for those seeking employment as well as for experienced technicians trying to get Professional or Master Specialist accreditation.

 The Benefits of Certified HVAC Technicians

-When you request service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a higher standard of service.
+When you request service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a better standard of service.
 Benefits of choosing certified HVAC technicians include: